USING A BUSINESS BROKER

 Don’t believe the hype

 An overvalued estimate by a broker in the hope of listing you, will damage your ability to make key decisions.
 Good business brokers will give you a fair and honest appraisal based on the market – not as a way of securing your listing.
-Managing expectations is a core element of successfully buying or selling a business in Auckland and Company Sales can give you an accurate assessment of your business value.
+Managing expectations is a core element of successfully buying or selling a business in New Zealand and Company Sales can give you an accurate assessment of your business value.

 Listing with an A+ business broker and following diligent and transparent process means client involvement can be kept to a minimum.
-You need to concentrate on keeping your business ticking and in healthy order, not being distracted by the ins-and-outs of the sales process.
-Company Sales conducts negotiations (away from your premises to give you added privacy), identifies buyers from their extensive database list and qualifies potential purchasers.
+You need to concentrate on keeping your business ticking and in healthy order, not being distracted by the ins-and-outs of the sale process.
+Company Sales conducts negotiations (away from your premises to give you added privacy), identifies buyers from their extensive database list and pre-screens potential purchasers.
 Confidentiality is of the utmost importance at all times.
 Along the way, your broker will help analyse and evaluate offers and any special conditions associated with the sale.

 We devote our time to handling each client personally, from preparation of the Information Memorandum to negotiating, right through to the Sale and Purchase Agreement.

 - Integrity: They need to earn your trust.
 After all, they are dealing with your livelihood – and what is likely to be your retirement funds!

 - Experience: It takes a long time to learn the ins and outs of the business sales game.
 It is complex; each transaction can be a lengthy process and involving skilled negotiation, accountancy, and business nous.

 - Assessment: with knowledge gained from selling similar businesses in New Zealand.